Suchada-pae/my-first-project/README.md

-## 4. The last page of my site is About:
+## 4. The fouth page of my site is About which contains:

  The section of the biography of the Script:

-    - A heading "BIOGRAPHY OF THE SCRIPT":
+##### - A heading "BIOGRAPHY OF THE SCRIPT":

-        html:
+I wrote this page because I thought that this could help new users get to the Script.

+- HTML:

               <!--about-content menu-->
                 <div class="row bg-color-thescript">